fengbintu/Neural-Networks-on-Silicon/README.md

 - Meta's Second Generation AI Chip: Model-Chip Co-Design and Productionization Experiences
 - Scaling Llama 3 Training with Efficient Parallelism Strategies
 - Insights into DeepSeek-V3: Scaling Challenges and Reflections on Hardware for AI Architectures

+### 2025 HotChips
+- Memory: (Almost) the Only Thing That Matters
+- UB-Mesh: Huawei's Next-Gen AI SuperComputer with A Unified-Bus Interconnect and nD-FullMesh Architecture
+- Corsair - An In-memory Computing Chiplet Architecture for Inference-time Compute Acceleration
+- NVIDIA's GB10 SoC: AI Supercomputer On Your Desk
+- 4th Gen AMD CDNA™ Generative AI Architecture Powering AMD Instinct™ MI350 Series Accelerators and Platforms
+- Ironwood : Delivering best in class perf, perf/TCO and perf/Watt for reasoning model training and serving